EreRoma/loomsystemsHomeTask/README.md

 What is it?
 -----------
-The project is a solution to the task of grouping together from log file sentences which share the same pattern, then outputs them to a file.
+Solution intend to solve the task of grouping together log file sentences which share the same behavior pattern and write to a file.
 Pattern can contains any number of words.
-In output file must be so many rows of "dd-mm-yyyy hh:mm:ss Name pattern " as how much was in the source file of records for this pattern.
+Output file will contain as many rows of "dd-mm-yyyy hh:mm:ss Name pattern" as in the source file.
-For quick understanding of the project user UML diagram [uml](https://github.com/EreRoma/loomsystemsHomeTask/blob/master/loomsystems_UML.pdf).
+For Brief information about the project - user UML diagram [uml](https://github.com/EreRoma/loomsystemsHomeTask/blob/master/loomsystems_UML.pdf).
 The original task you can find by link [task](https://github.com/EreRoma/loomsystemsHomeTask/blob/master/developer_task.pdf).

 Input file format: